eclipse-edc/Samples/transfer/transfer-01-negotiation/README.md

 ### 3. Create a contract definition on Provider

-To ensure an exchange between providers and consumers, the supplier must create a contract offer for the good, on the basis of which a contract agreement can be negotiated.
+To ensure an exchange between provider and consumer, the provider must create a contract offer for the asset, on the basis of which a contract agreement can be negotiated.
 The contract definition associates policies to a selection of assets to generate the contract offers that will be put in the catalog.
-In this case, the selection is empty, so every asset is attached to these policies
+In this case, the selection is empty, so every asset is attached to these policies.

 ```bash
 curl -d @transfer/transfer-01-negotiation/resources/create-contract-definition.json \